-The thought of getting arrested and going to jail is a scary and stressfull thought, not only for the person who is incarcerated, but also that person’s family and friends.
-The purpose of this guide is to give you all the information and tips that you’ll need to make helping someone get out of jail less stressfull.
+The thought of getting arrested and going to jail is a scary and stressful thought, not only for the person who is incarcerated, but also that person’s family and friends.
+The purpose of this guide is to give you all the information and tips that you’ll need to make helping someone get out of jail less stressful.
 If you have questions, just ask them, and also any feedback or comments that would be beneficial to others will be welcome.

 Lincoln County Jail

 Phone: (405) 258-1191